-The service is bundled with Panda's Dome antivirus and security product.
+The service is bundled with Panda's Dome antivirus.
 You don't have to pay extra for this - a basic version is included for free - but it means you probably won't be able to use the VPN with another antivirus product, as the two are likely to conflict.

 - Want to try Panda Dome VPN?
 Check out the website here (opens in new tab)

-You could buy direct from Hotspot Shield, of course, but Panda VPN is cheaper.
-It's $11.99 billed monthly (Hotspot Shield is $12.99), $6.44 on the annual plan vs $7.99 for Hotspot Shield, and a tiny $2.96 a month over three years.
-(Hotspot Shield's cheapest standard plan costs $6.99 over two years.)
+You could buy direct from Hotspot Shield, of course, but Panda VPN is a little cheaper.
+It's $11.99 billed monthly (opens in new tab) (Hotspot Shield is $12.99), $6.44 on the annual plan (opens in new tab) vs $7.99 for Hotspot Shield, and a tiny $2.96 a month over three years (opens in new tab).

 Panda VPN is also available as a free version, although this limits you to a tiny 150MB data allowance a day, and doesn't give you any choice of location (the client automatically chooses the fastest server for you.)